Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics

-This section describes the methodological framework and overall structure of the study.
-It is organized into three main parts. \autoref{literature} outlines the structure of the systematic literature review. \autoref{workshop} presents the organization of the two industry workshops, detailing the participant selection, session design, and qualitative analysis approach. \autoref{experiment} summarizes the setup of the empirical evaluation, covering dataset selection, experiment configuration, evaluation metrics, and analysis workflow.

-\subsection{Literature Review}
+\section{Literature Review}

-To be able to achieve RG1 in \autoref{intro}, we first conducted a literature review to gain enough understanding of the current state of research and potential issues in this field.
+To be able to achieve RG1 in \autoref{intro}, we first conducted a literature review to assess the current state of research and potential issues in this field.
 Furthermore, the literature review sought to answer the following research questions:

-\begin{itemize} \item \textbf{RQ1.1:} What trends can be observed in research on NFQCs of generated code? \item \textbf{RQ1.2:} How have different NFQCs been examined in the existing studies, and what challenges and limitations have been identified? \end{itemize}
+\begin{itemize} \item \textbf{RQ 3.1:} What trends can be observed in research on NFQCs of generated code? \item \textbf{RQ 3.2:} How have different NFQCs been examined in the existing studies, and what challenges and limitations have been identified? \end{itemize}